prajwalsatpute/VocalWorkspace-GenAI-Voice-Assistant-for-Gmail-Calendar-automation/README.md

 ---

 # NOTE :
-**- This README.md file is for local system setup, codes files(server.py & index.html) for local system are separately attached in different folder.
+**- Codes files(server.py & index.html) which are in app/... directory are not for local system and those are separately attached in different folder called `local system folder` folder.
 But they follow same folder structure as per deployed.**
 **- These files are only separated just to prevent any confusions while running files on local system.**

 ## Dependencies